mavost/docuserver/aws.md

 #### AWS Step Functions

-It's a serverless orchestration service which cab tie together other AWS services using a graphical console to design and monitor workflows.
+It's a serverless orchestration service which can tie together other AWS services using a graphical console to design and monitor workflows.
 It is perfectly integrated with the AWS service landscape, geared towards serverless architecture.
 All state machines are written in the *Amazon States Language* format.

 Principal components are: